Cancellation of one-loop correction to soft tensor power spectrum

 It is crucial here that $\hat{h}_{rij}$ does not depend on time and the $\chi$ propagators depend only on $\vec{l}$ and not on $\vec{k}$.
 This simplification thus holds only in the soft limit.
 Since Green's function depends only on the size of $\vec{l}$, or $l$, the angular integral gives

-and hence, after integration by parts,\footnote{ The IR contribution vanishes for $d = 4$ and $\lim_{l\to 0} G_{rr} \propto l^{-3}$, which is the case of our interest, while the UV contribution is dealt with by the $i\epsilon$ prescription.
-These contributions from the integral boundaries are anyway irrelevant for our purpose since the enhanced small-scale scalar perturbations of our interest are with finite momenta, and not in the limit $l \to 0$ nor $l \to \infty$. } we obtain
+and hence, after integration by parts,\footnote{ The IR contribution vanishes for $d = 4$ and $\lim_{l\to 0} G_{rr} \propto l^{-3}$, which is the case of our interest, while the UV contribution should be dealt with by a regularization that does not break the symmetry of the original theory, such as the dimensional regularization.
+These contributions from the integral boundaries are anyway irrelevant for us since the enhanced small-scale scalar perturbations of our interest are with finite momenta, and not in the limit $l \to 0$ nor $l \to \infty$. } we obtain

 where we used that $h_{ij}$ is traceless.
 The contribution from the four-point interaction is easily computed and is given in the soft limit as

 where we have used the angular integral identity,

 By combining the two contributions, we conclude that